embedly/embedly-docs/endpoints/index.rst

 -------
 The preview endpoint was built to allow users to customize embeds.
 If you are building something similar to the Facebook status message update functionality, then this endpoint is for you.
-It returns multiple images, objects and embeds to choose from when creating an embed.
+It returns multiple images, objects, and embeds to choose from when creating an embed.

 |more| Read the :doc:`1/preview`